X

 A new program to enhance regional disaster resilience among the member countries of the Association of Southeast Asian Nations (ASEAN) was officially endorsed on January 17, 2020 by the ASEAN Sectoral body in charge of disaster management known as the ASEAN Committee on Disaster Management (ACDM).
 The ACDM agreed to support the Regional and National Capacity Development Program, as well as recognized the program as an official cooperative partnership between ASEAN and the Pacific Disaster Center (PDC)—a University of Hawaiʻi applied science, research, and technology center.

 The program will help advance the goals outlined in the ASEAN Agreement on Disaster Management and Emergency Response (AADMER) Work Programme (2016-2020)—specifically the section that deals with improving the availability of data and information on regional risk and vulnerability.
-AADMER provides the cooperation and legally-binding framework for disaster risk reduction and climate change adaptation coordination between and among ASEAN countries.
+AADMER provides the cooperation and legally-binding framework for coordination between ASEAN countries to reduce disaster risk and improve adaptation to the continually changing global hazard landscape.

 The new program benefits all ASEAN Member States through collaboration with their respective National Disaster Management Offices (NDMOs), as well as the ASEAN Coordinating Centre for Humanitarian Assistance on disaster management (AHA Centre).
 The AHA Centre facilitates cooperation and coordination among ASEAN Member States for disaster management and emergency response in the ASEAN region.
 All program participants aim to strengthen their early warning systems in order to reduce risk and vulnerability in the region.